alkampfergit/personal-blog/codewrecks/content/post/old/2009/10/subtle-differences-from-vb-and-c.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 If you wonder why the normalization of a number like 2 is zero you need to think to the meaning of the operator / in both languages.
-In Visual Basic it means â€œFloating point divisionâ€ while in C# the type of the operation is determined by the operands. so *2 / 20 in vb is 0.1 while 2 / 20 in C# is 0.*To solve this problem you need to write something like this
+In Visual Basic it means *Floating point division* while in C# the type of the operation is determined by the operands. so *2 / 20 in vb is 0.1 while 2 / 20 in C# is 0.*To solve this problem you need to write something like this

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 private static Int32 Normalize(Int32 rank)